5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 leanpub-end-insert
 ~~~

-We change `TxtToCsv` so that is crashes in case `Config.ForceError` equals 1:
+We change `TxtToCsv` so that it crashes in case `Config.ForceError` equals 1:

 ~~~
 ∇ rc←TxtToCsv fullfilepath;files;tbl;lines;target